-Knabe & Gaehle became a part of American history when in 1838, Francis Scott Key, composer of “The Star-Spangled Banner,” commissionedthe company to custom-build a square grand piano for his home.
-These lavish, hand-carved piano’s detail extended around all four sides of the rosewood case and down its massive legs, while the keys were surfaced with expensive mother-of-pearl.
+Knabe & Gaehle became a part of American history when in 1838, Francis Scott Key, composer of “The Star-Spangled Banner,” commissioned the company to custom-build a square grand piano for his home.
+The detail of these lavish, hand-carved pianos extended around all four sides of the rosewood case and down its massive legs, while the keys were surfaced with expensive mother-of-pearl.
 The piano was used by Key until his death in 1843 and currently resides in the Peabody Hotel in Memphis, TN.

-The company was left in the stable hands of sons William and Ernest.his sons Ernest and William, Jr. upon the death of William Knabe in 1864.
+The company was left in the stable hands of sons William and Ernest upon the death of William Knabe in 1864.
 With the outbreak of the Civil War and the resulting decline of the Southern market, the company managed to keep afloat by expanding their markets into the growing American west.
 In the later decades of the 19th century, Knabe grew to be one of the most respected pianos and very popular among consumers and professionals alike.

 Peter Ilyich Tchaikovsky, the world’s greatest conductor of his time,

 was the guest of honor for the official opening of Carnegie Hall in 1891.

-Knabe sponsored Tchaikovsky’s appearance as guess conductor for the opening engagement and featured a grand piano that historic night as Tchaikovsky ushered in the evening’s concert and led the New York Music Society's orchestra in
+Knabe sponsored Tchaikovsky’s appearance as guest conductor for the opening engagement and featured a grand piano that historic night as Tchaikovsky ushered in the evening’s concert and led the New York Music Society's orchestra in

 his Festival Coronation March.